 I believe this was in part why Churchill wanted to see our retirement statements – to make sure that we had sufficient funds that we could make monthly payments, even at the expense of having to touch retirement funds early.
 We also had enough money in our car fund and emergency fund to cover a couple years of payments (including taxes) as well.

 Gotcha 4 : Debt to Income Ratio

-Very late in the process, like a week before we were supposed to close on our TX home, Churchill asked us for a copy of our HOA invoice for TN.
+Very late in the process, a week before we were supposed to close on our TX home, Churchill asked us for a copy of our HOA invoice for TN.
 After putting that measly $20/mo amount into the formula, it took us to just slightly above 28%, which would have derailed the whole process.
-The suggestion that our loan person gave us was to adjust our insurance deductibles.
-So, I changed our TX home to have a $5,000 deductible.
-That was crazy, but I was told I could change it after closing, which I did right after we talked out of the title company’s office.
+The suggestion that our loan officer gave us was to adjust our insurance deductibles.
+So, I changed the new home to have a $5,000 deductible.
+That was crazy, but I was told I could change it after closing, which I did right after we walked out of the title company’s office.

 Now, if we had used my wife’s income, the $20/mo would have not mattered.
 Regardless, the fact that we learned about the 28% number so late in the process was extremely annoying.

 It turns out that for a zero-score loan, the terms can be horrible.
 For one, we could not qualify for a 15 year loan (see: 28% rule, and not being able to sell our previous home and use that equity).
 We could only qualify for a 30.
 Thankfully we were able to get a “conventional” loan with just 10% down, and did not have to deal with some of the restrictions associated with FHA (such as not being able to recast).